LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 ** Field Analysis **
+Add slides here.

 ### Defining your own mapping
 Rules
 1. If you do not define a mapping ahead of time, Elastcisearch dynamically creates the mapping if it doesn't exist.
 2. If you do decide to define your own mapping, you can do so at index creation.
 3. ONLY ONE mapping is defined per index.
-Once the index has been created, we CANNOT change the mapping of a field.
+Once the index has been created, we CANNOT change the mapping of an existing field.
-4. If you must change it, you will have to reindex the existing index to another index and define mapping for the new index.
+4. If you must change it, you will have to create a new index with the desired mapping, then reindex the existing index to the new index.

 Step 1: Index a sample document into a test index.
 The sample document must contain the fields that you want to define.
 These fields must also contain values that map closely to the field types that you want.